Current COVID Health and Safety Guidelines at

 - Assisted listening devices are available at the Patron Services desk

 - Coat check is available at all venues

 - Booster seats are suspended at this time

 I have symptoms of COVID-19 or was exposed to someone with the virus – can I get a refund?

 If you purchased your ticket directly from ArtTix or the Event Presenter, please email or call ArtTix firstname.lastname@example.org or call 801-355-2787 for refund or exchange options.
-You must contact ArtTix no sooner than one week prior to your scheduled event and no later than 48 hours following your scheduled event.
+You must contact ArtTix no sooner than one week prior to your scheduled event and no later than 2 hours before your scheduled event.

 If you purchased your ticket through a third-party ticket seller please contact them directly.